 Suing someone over a negative review can backfire, as the reviewer can take the story to the press.
 Even if you are technically right, many potential clients may get the impression that you have something to hide.

 At the same time, the First Amendment guarantees freedom of speech, allowing people to make nasty comments about your firm whenever they choose.

 A lawsuit against a negative reviewer is unlikely to succeed.
 To successfully sue someone for defamation, it must be clear that the person’s comments were intentionally false and made with the clear intent of hurting your firm.

 However, you can take legal action if someone is threatening you, your employees, or your customers.

 An alternative to legal action is to have the review in question removed from the site it’s on.
 It’s not easy, but some sites do allow businesses to make review removal requests.
 If you can show the review is likely fake, you can likely remove it.

 If you recently bought a business with a number of negative reviews, some sites may allow you to request review removal.

 As the above online reputation management FAQs make clear, every single business should put a premium on building a positive online reputation.

 However, it’s a big job.
-And a business owner that wants to maintain and even improve their online brand should seriously consider hiring a professional to do the job.
+And a business owner who wants to maintain and even improve their online brand should seriously consider hiring a professional to do the job.